 Thanks to the MC4 connectors, it’s easy to connect the panel to solar charge controllers and other power stations with the right adapter.

-Due to the high open circuit voltage, it’s not going to be compatible with most portable power stations on the market, at least not the ones smaller than 500Wh.
+Because of the high open circuit voltage, it will not be compatible with most portable power stations on the market, at least not the ones smaller than 500Wh.

-The manual of your power station should state what the input port/charge controller can handle, and this will answer the question whether it’s compatible or not.
+The manual of your power station should state what the input port/charge controller can handle, and this will answer whether or not it’s compatible.

-If you’re not sure, feel free to leave a comment and telling me which power station you have and I’ll do my best to help you figure it out.
+If you’re not sure, leave a comment and telling me which power station you have and I’ll do my best to help you figure it out.

 Is the EcoFlow 400W A Waterproof Solar Panel?